One of the most fun things about being part of equipment manufacturing company is getting all the industry news every day.

 Recently, business travel for these endeavors has slowed dramatically due to the COVID-19 pandemic.
 Combine that with the internet bringing more and more companies together during the vetting process, and you see that there is a demand to show more of your factory to interested parties.

 Enter the 3D virtual tour.
 A 3D virtual tour is a fully immersive experience where a user can freely, or with predetermined navigation, move throughout a factory and is definitely a notable equipment manufacturing trend.
 The user can see machinery, equipment, space, size, lighting and just about any detail.
-These tours have a the navigation experience of Google Street view, but with incredible definition.
+These tours have the navigation experience of Google Street view, but with incredible definition.
 It is as close to really being there as you could imagine.

 The benefits are increased visibility, supplier credibility, and ease of use.
 The downsides we’ve seen are cost, time to create (we captured about 60,000 square feet over the weekend), and security (make sure you protect your links).
-Matterport is an up and coming host for this service and has local agents across the country.
+Matterport is an up-and-coming host for this service and has local agents across the country.

 Contract Manufacturing Checklist